 An integrated approach to career advising, utilizing the expertise of the university's Graduate Center, the Student Engagement & Career Development Office, other university resources, and professionals within the Office of Student Affairs, is available to our students.
 The University of Arizona Student Engagement and Career Development Office offers a broad range of programs designed to assist students and alumni in developing and implementing career plans, gaining career-related experience while enrolled in school, and pursuing post graduate career goals, whether that means permanent employment or alternate plans.
 University career resources include large career fairs, employer info sessions, resume workshops and an online job board and interviewing system, called Handshake.
-The College hosts alumni panels, provides resume/cover letter workshops tailored for public health students, hosts a public health jobs listsery on which alums and college partners advertise positions and through which timely career guidance is provided.
+The College hosts alumni panels, provides resume/cover letter workshops tailored for public health students, hosts a public health jobs listserv on which alums and college partners advertise positions and through which timely career guidance is provided.
 Review the Career Services page on the Hub, found under Career Services, to explore a comprehensive list of resources available to you.

 The Office of Student Affairs consistently shares information regarding public health internships, fellowships, career opportunities through its listservs.
 College of Public Health students may request to join the internship or jobs listserv by contacting the administrative assistant in the Office of Student Affairs.
-Faculty, the Assistant Dean of Student Affairs, the Manager of MS and Doctoral Programs, and the Phoenix Coordinator provide individual career guidance and résumé review.
+Faculty and OSA professionals provide individual career guidance and résumé review.